leslieprograms/leslieprograms/README.md

 ## Hi I'm Leslie,

-A current student at UNLV majoring in Computer Science 💻
+Computer Science Student at UNLV

 - 💼 I’m currently working at Scholarty as a Backend Developer, building a networking platform for students.
 - 📚 Aside from University, I'm also enrolled in Harvard's CS50 Python course.
 - 📧 Contact Me: leslaygonzalez@gmail.com

 <!--
 **leslieprograms/leslieprograms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.